togglebyte/anathema-guide/src/components.md

 # Components

 A component exposes event handling and state management.
-Any type that implements the `anathema::components::Component` trait is a component.
+Any type that implements the `anathema::component::Component` trait is a component.

 This trait has no required methods, however note that there are two required associated types: